Elerqsousy/calculator-spa/README.md

 ## Live Demo

-Check the [Live Demo](https://fancy-khapse-193ed3.netlify.app) deployed on github pages.
+Check the [Live Demo](https://fancy-khapse-193ed3.netlify.app) deployed on Netlify pages.
+Check the [Live Demo](https://calculatorspa.herokuapp.com/) deployed on Heroku pages.

 ### setting up the project
 To setup the project, you will need to clone the file locally and follow one of the scripts available below after running `npm install` to install project dependencies